 The C-Team has been an early voice in many jurisdictions highlighting the imperative to work across areas of energy policy and programs that have historically existed in silos.
 The process of developing and managing plans that address the integration of cross-cutting solutions and approaches requires a team able to draw on experts across the spectrum of clean energy resources and policies.
-We will support Rhode Island's continuing leadership in the evolving energy landscape by applying our engagement in a range of jurisdictions on issues including workforce development, heating decarbonization, equity in efficiency programs, locational valuation, and distributed energy resources.
+We will support Rhode Island's continuing leadership in the evolving energy landscape by applying our engagement in a range of jurisdictions on issues including workforce development, heating decarbonization, equity in efficiency programs, Non-Wires and Non-Pipes Alternatives, and distributed energy resources.
 Our proposed approach to this includes representing the Council in meetings with the General Assembly, Executive branch agencies, ISO-NE, the Avoided Energy Supply Cost Group, as well as regional initiatives coordinated by groups such as NEEP.
 The C-Team will pair this representation with subject matter research on an as needed basis as requested by the Council.

 The C-Team also proposes to support the Council in all matters related to OER's ongoing work issuing an RFP for, and potentially selecting a vendor for the administration of ratepayer funded energy efficiency programs in Rhode Island.
-More specifically, the C-Team proposes to coordinate with OER on any remaining work as it is needed in issuing the RFP in 2024, evaluation of proposals received, representing the Council at any relevant PUC proceedings, and onboarding (as needed) a potentially new program administration.
-The C-Team proposes to work with OER on behalf of and with Council input given the EERMC's legislatively required role of coordinating with OER on this matter.
+More specifically, the C-Team proposes to coordinate with OER regarding evaluation of proposals received, representing the Council at any relevant PUC proceedings, and onboarding (as needed) a potentially new program administrator.
+The C-Team proposes to work with OER on behalf of and with Council input given the EERMC's legislative requirement to coordinate with OER on this matter.

-The C-Team believes that well-informed and educated Councilors are an integral component of the EERMC delivering on its stated mandates.
-To ensure this, the C-Team is available to brief each voting Councilor and the non-voting representative for delivered fuels individually or in small groups, as directed.
+Council leadership believes that well-informed and educated Councilors are an integral component of the EERMC delivering on its stated mandates.
+To ensure this, the C-Team is available to brief each voting Councilor and the non-voting representative for delivered fuels individually or in small groups3, as directed.
 When requested or necessary, the C-Team will work to ensure that briefings are conducted as efficiently as possible and are focused on the Council's core deliverables.
 Additionally, the C-Team acknowledges the Council's potential interest in a set of standardized "office hours" for pre-Council meeting briefings that was communicated at its 2023 Fall LEAD Session.
 The C-Team proposes to work with individual Councilors, or the Council as a whole, in the first quarter of 2024 to better understand how we might support this interest and what structure it should take.

-&lt;sup>2 http://webserver.rilin.state.ri.us/Statutes/title39/39-1/39-1-27.7.HTM; see Section 6(iv)
+2 http://webserver.rilin.state.ri.us/Statutes/title39/39-1/39-1-27.7.HTM; see Section 6(iv)

-&lt;sup>3 The C-Team will ensure that a quorum is not met when meeting with small groups of Councilors.
+3 The C-Team will ensure that a quorum is not met when meeting with small groups of Councilors.